Anna Rostedt Punga

 The research focuses on improving diagnostic and monitoring tools in MG, including biomarkers and neurophysiology, both in-vivo and in-vitro, as well as novel treatment options.
 At the moment, she holds multiple highly competitive national research grants from the Swedish Research Council and was recently awarded Göran Gustafssons large prize in medicine for my studies in MG.
 Her team has pioneered the field of microRNA biomarker discovery in MG and has several publications on this topic.

-Anna Rostedt Punga combines the role of research group leader and associate professor with a clinical position as consultant clinical neurophysiologist at the Department of Clinical Neurophysiology, Uppsala University Hospital.
+Anna Rostedt Punga combines the role of professor of clinical neurophysiology with a clinical position as consultant clinical neurophysiologist at the Department of Clinical Neurophysiology, Uppsala University Hospital.
 She also sees MG patients from all over Sweden in the Neurology outpatient unit at Uppsala University hospital.
 Further, she is the responsible physician for ongoing communication of research to the Swedish NEURO association of MG patients, connecting research with the stakeholder´s community.

-She has published a total of 42 peer-reviewed original articles as well as 4 review articles and 2 book chapters.
+She has published more than 50 peer-reviewed original articles as well as 8 review articles and 2 book chapters.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.